plewis/plewis.github.io/phylogenetics/hw-bloodroot.md

     curl -O https://gnetum.eeb.uconn.edu/courses/phylogenetics/hw8.nex

 Load the `paup/4.0a-166` module.
-The analyses you will carry out comprise:
+The analyses you will carry out comprise the following steps:

-* using the `alltrees` command to perform an exhaustive search using maximum likelihood (using the default model, which is HKY85 with trs:trv ratio 2 and empirical nucleotide frequencies);
+* use the `alltrees` command to perform an exhaustive search using maximum likelihood (using the default model, which is HKY85 with trs:trv ratio 2 and empirical nucleotide frequencies);
-* using the `lscores` command to obtain the log likelihood of the best tree; and
+* use the `lscores` command to obtain the log likelihood of the best tree; and
-* using the `bootstrap` command to perform a bootstrap analysis (1000 replicates).
+* use the `bootstrap` command to perform a bootstrap analysis (1000 replicates).

 Do _all_ of the above for _each_ of these three sets of sites: